Beaver Island (Lake Michigan): Economy

 Historically, the primary industries in the island are fishing, logging and farming.
 Presently the economy centers in governmental services, tourism and residential and cottage construction.
 Recreational opportunities abound in the insular harbor, beaches, inland lakes and the state forest that includes much of the island.
 A golf course, nature trails, restaurants, hotels, a marina and other amenities are available.

 The island describes itself as "America's Emerald Isle" in allusion to the Irish ancestry of many of its residents.

 Central Michigan University owns and operates a research facility in the island, denominated the "CMU Biological Station".
 The station hosts classes and workshops for students and researchers.
 CMU also owns a former Coast Guard Boathouse on Whiskey Point in the northern part of the island and part of Miller's Marsh.

+The island is served by Beaver Island Community School.

 Transportation

-Two small airlines serve the island: Island Airways and Fresh Air Aviation.
-Airplanes are twin engine propeller airplanes for 6–10 passengers.
-The flight to the island takes approximately 20 minutes, are available multiple times a day throughout the year and reservations often are accepted with only brief notice.
-Luggage generally is included in the cost of a ticket, with a "pounds per person" limit, and additional luggage is charged according to its weight in pounds.
-Pets may be transported also, with prices of such tickets premised on the size of pets.
-Island Airways' airplanes depart from Charlevoix to Welke Airport (6Y8), a privately owned yet publicly accessible airport in Peaine Township that is approximately one mile (1,600 meters) south of St. James.
-Fresh Air Aviation's airplanes depart from Charlevoix to the public airport of Peaine Township (KSJX), which is on the Western side, a little over 4 miles from St. James.
+Two airlines serve Beaver Island: Island Airways and Fresh Air Aviation.
+Flights between Beaver Island and Charlevoix typically take approximately 15 minutes and operate multiple times daily throughout the year.
+Island Airways operates flights to Welke Airport (6Y8), a privately owned public-use airport located approximately one mile (1.6 km) south of St. James.
+Fresh Air Aviation flies into the public Beaver Island Airport (KSJX), located on the western side of the island, a little over 4 mi from St. James.
+Air service plays an important role in the island's transportation, particularly during winter months when ferry service is suspended.

-Beaver Island Boat Company operates a scheduled automobile ferry service from Charlevoix during most of the year.
-Daily service is available from May through September, and a more limited service is available October through mid-December.
-The ferry runs on a seasonal schedule where the amount of daily trips ranges from one to four trips departing from Charlevoix to the island.
-The ferry is closed from January through March.
-Travelers are advised to verify the weather before boarding because rough waves can cause sea sickness.
-Visitors wishing to transport their own vehicles must make reservations in advance as ferry space is limited.
-Two ferry boats are in service, The Emerald Isle and the Beaver Islander, the latter of which is smaller.
-The journey is slightly more than two hours to two and one half hours, contingent on weather and which ferry is ridden.
-Dogs, bikes, canoes, kayaks, boats, and motorcycles can be transported aboard the ferry for a fee.
+The Beaver Island Boat Company operates seasonal ferry service between Charlevoix and Beaver Island.
+Daily sailings run from May through September, with a reduced schedule from October to mid-December.
+Service is suspended from January through March due to ice and weather conditions.
+The trip across Lake Michigan takes approximately two hours, depending on weather.
+The company operates two vessels: the Emerald Isle, built in 1997, and the Beaver Islander, in service for over 60 years.
+Vehicle capacity is limited aboard the ferry, and advance reservations are required.

 Two lighthouses are on the island: